-- Improving protein separations is both particle and chemistry (SP and MP). - Superficially porous particle silica packing materials have met the promise of supplying superior separations.
-Fused-Core with enlarged pore sizes (400 and 1000 Å) have particular utility for protein analyses, are robust, and routinely allow faster protein separations with higher efficiency. - Subtle, but useful, differences in selectivity are available with additional bonded phases available on 1000 Å pore size materials (C4, ES-C18, DP). - For protein analysis, temperature optimization is crucial to maximize recovery and selectivity, but diligence is required to avoid artifacts. - Work continues on optimizing pore size and geometry for silica SPP, using novel materials science approaches.
-The end points will be defined by careful analysis of resolved protein samples, with limited guidance guaranteed from small molecule analysis. - The more resolution gained with these newer RP materials, the greater detail that can be obtained on subtle structure variations in WCBPs.
+- Improving protein separations is both particle and chemistry (SP and MP and protein). - Superficially porous particle silica packing materials have met the promise of supplying superior separations for protein analyses, are robust, and routinely allow faster protein separations with higher efficiency. - Subtle, but useful, differences in selectivity are available with additional bonded phases available on 1000 Å pore size materials (C4, ES-C18, DP). - For protein analysis, temperature optimization is crucial to maximize recovery and selectivity, but diligence is required to avoid artifacts. - Work continues on optimizing pore size and geometry for silica SPP, using novel materials science approaches. - The more resolution gained with newer RP materials, the greater detail that can be obtained on subtle structure variations in WCBPs.